prasannavl/icomponent/README.md

 }
 ```

-And if you're wondering if `RenderManager` is some complicated monster - it isn't.
+And finally `RenderManager` is just a simple object with that holds some useful defaults.

 ```js
 export const RenderManager = function () {